hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/README.md

 While each module focuses on explaining *why* performance changes, this section explicitly addresses *what actions should be taken next*.

+This section represents the final decision layer of the analytics stack, bridging validated analysis with concrete business actions.

 Recommendations are intentionally free of SQL, intermediate metrics, or implementation details, and are written to be executive-readable and action-oriented.